 In either situation, it’s useful to have a translation and localization team that can do both.

 English is not everyone’s language of choice.
 The question of globalization vs localization is less a matter of choosing one over the other as it is a matter of fulfilling your needs.

 If you are going for a specific locale, localization is the key.
 If you are planning to go global, start globalizing.
-Localize only when you get the local audience that is worth translating for.
+Localize only when you get a local audience that is worth translating for.